 By 1952, an additional 475 dogwoods had been planted: 150 in Woodrow Park, 225 along Coalter Street, and 100 more dogwoods in Gypsy Hill Park.
 Unfortunately, over the decades many existing dogwoods fell victim to the anthracnose blight and died.

-When the Augusta Garden Club’s three year commitment to plant dogwoods came to an end, the club applied for and received three grants as follows: $2,000 from the Community Foundation of the Central Blue Ridge, $500 from the Staunton Rotary Club, and $10,000 from the Garden Club of America 2017 Founders Award.
+When our three year commitment to plant dogwoods came to an end, the club applied for and received three grants.
 These funds were used to plant dogwoods at Montgomery Hall Park and local schools including the Virginia School for the Deaf and the Blind.